cs1302uga/cs1302-genlistadt/README.md

   interface using your `LinkedGenList<T>` class.
 In this class, you are required to create a static method that demos a `GenList<T>` method on two different reference types in a meaningful way **using multiple lambda expressions**.
-  You need one of these static demo methods for each each of the following interface methods:
+  You need one of these static demo methods for each of the following interface methods:

   | Points | Static Method | List Method |